 It’s not easy being a social media consultant these days.
 Between the bashing of some social media “experts” and the viral what the **** is my social media strategy blog, you’d think that every social media “guru” is a quack.
-I thought it was about time to clear the air and stick up for my profession and the need for our existence, and I am glad to see that Shannon Paul just did something similar by writing an excellent blog post on why we still need real social media strategists.
+I thought it was about time to clear the air and stick up for my profession and the need for our existence and why the world still need real social media strategists.
 Yes, there are professionals with years of successful sales, marketing, public relations, human relations, customer service, and business development experience that are out there helping businesses who are behind the ball or just lack the experience or expertise in understanding how to integrate social into their organization.
 While some who call themselves “social media consultants” may be engaging in less consulting and more sheer “implementation” of their client’s Facebook and Twitter accounts without any strategy in hopes of obtaining an endless retainer, I look at what I do as being less about pure marketing and more about management consulting to get an organization up to speed and to help them start thinking strategically about new media.
 After all, social media can and will be utilized by most departments of a given company, not just marketing.
 And often, in order to get the ball rolling, it involves executives from most departments to understand social media and be on board in implementing strategic decisions.

 So what does a social media consultant do?